 At the closing of the Merger, each Covey Stockholder will be entitled to receive in exchange for surrender of Covey Common Stock certificates held by such holder a certificate representing the number of whole shares of Franklin Common Stock equal to the Share Exchange Ratio multiplied by the number of shares subject to the Covey Common Stock certificate being exchanged.
-No fraction of a share of Franklin Common Stock will be issued; but, in lieu thereof, each holder of shares of Covey Common Stock who would otherwise be entitled to a fraction of a share of Franklin Common Stock (after aggregating all fractional shares of Franklin Common Stock to be received by such holder) will receive from Franklin an amount of cash (rounded to the nearest whole cent) equal to the product of (i) such fraction, multiplied by (ii) the Average Franklin Price.
+No fraction of a share of Franklin Common Stock will be issued; but, in lieu thereof, each holder of shares of Covey Common Stock who would otherwise be entitled to a fraction of a share of Franklin Common Stock to be received by such holder) will receive from Franklin an amount of cash (rounded to the nearest whole cent) equal to the product of (i) such fraction, multiplied by (ii) the Average Franklin Price.